Halifax Entry Requirements

 Visa Required

-Typically up to 6 months per entry; visas can be single or multiple entry
+Usually 6 months single or multiple entry

 Arrival Process